Corbin Carroll Preview, Player Props: Diamondbacks vs. Orioles

 - The Orioles' 4.04 team ERA ranks 13th across all MLB pitching staffs.

+- Orioles pitchers combine to surrender 150 home runs (1.1 per game), the ninth-fewest in baseball.

+- Bradish (9-6 with a 3.03 ERA and 130 strikeouts in 133 2/3 innings pitched) aims for his 10th victory when he makes the start for the Orioles, his 25th of the season.

-- His most recent time out was on Friday against the Colorado Rockies, when the left-hander threw six innings, surrendering four earned runs while allowing six hits.
+- In his last outing on Saturday against the Colorado Rockies, the righty tossed six innings, giving up two earned runs while surrendering six hits.

-- The 29-year-old has an ERA of 4.78, with 8.2 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .263 batting average against him.
+- The 26-year-old has a 3.03 ERA and 8.8 strikeouts per nine innings across 24 games this season, while allowing a batting average of .226 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.